PublicationsWhat The Society Produces

 $6 (Access) // $8 (Non-Access) for the hard copy, distributed and sold from the EDSOC Office

 PRE-ORDER DRYLIGHT 2017 HERE

 AUDIENCE: For all students and faculty members, prominently postgraduate’s as they have their yearbook featured.

 AIM: Increase communication between students across all programs and also staff within the Faculty.
 A formal platform for both staff and students to share their message from the year’s work, and raise awareness of important issues.
 Whilst also increasing the social presence of EDSOC and the Faculty as a leading body in teacher education.

-WRITERS: Teachers and students from the Education and Social Work Faculty with a range of different perspectives.
+WRITERS: Teachers and students from the Education and Social Work School with a range of different perspectives.

 In 2008, EDSOC revived the annual publication Drylight that had previously been published between 1935 and 1975.
 Since 2008, this publication has won the University of Sydney Union’s best society publication award in 2009, 2010 and 2012.
 This year, EDSOC are again publishing Drylight, which collects and publishes student and academic works.
 Some key facts: